-Even at play we’re at risk.
+Even at play, we’re at risk.
 Let’s face it… We’re Canadians.
 And we love our outdoor winter activities.
 Whether alpine skiing, snowboarding, snowmobiling, ice fishing or winter camping, it’s clear that we simply will not be imprisoned indoors for the winter months.
 But what about common injuries that many of us suffer every year due to our earnest determination to stay active during the winter months?

 Being prepared is always the best prevention.
 It doesn’t matter if you’re skiing or sledding.
 It doesn’t matter if you’re just playing a game of pick-up hockey at your local outdoor community ice rink.
 You must wear a helmet!
-If you are a parent, ensure that every member of your family have their heads protected during activities that carry the reasonable expectation of head-injury risks.
+If you are a parent, ensure that every member of your family has their heads protected during activities that carry the reasonable expectation of head-injury risks.
 Step this up by protecting everyone’s eyes - ensure their clear visibility with fog-resistant goggles.
-Promoting awareness is always the best part of accident prevention and helps ensure that everyone will have a fun-filled day on the snow covered hills.
+Promoting awareness is always the best part of accident prevention and helps ensure that everyone will have a fun-filled day on the snow-covered hills.

 If you’re a snowmobile or wintertime ATV enthusiast, invest in an accredited safety course and adjust your riding habits accordingly.
-If it’s a family activity be sure to teach your children well to guarantee their ongoing protection, encouraging a safety-conscious respect for these kinds of motorized, winter activities in future generations.
+If it’s a family activity be sure to teach your children well to guarantee their ongoing protection, encouraging safety-conscious respect for these kinds of motorized, winter activities in future generations.

-Typically, during this time of year, most common accidents tend to concern people who didn’t leave themselves enough distance to break at red lights, rear-ending other vehicles and potentially other drivers with serious injuries like whiplash.
+Typically, during this time of year, most common accidents tend to concern people who didn’t leave themselves enough distance to brake at red lights, rear-ending other vehicles and potentially other drivers with serious injuries like whiplash.
 Other common car accidents during this time of year involve T-bone collisions and side-swipes as drivers underestimate the distance that it will take them to stop under icy conditions and drift into oncoming traffic.